 My Muse Lies on the Settee

 Every chapter of ‘My Muse Lies on the Settee’ opens with a short poem that is depicted in an accompanying illustration.
 This is followed by a comic strip, usually wordless, of a few pages, which builds on the same theme.
+Wide Vercnocke does not opt for adventurous themes, but instead explores the world of the couch potato.
+Although the idle protagonist wallows comfortably in the security of his lazy existence, the repeated and powerful depiction of his biceps suggests that his passivity is only a temporary phase, the silence of a resting volcano.

 Hard to beat in originality and artistic skillVolkskrant